sous-chefs/chef-ruby-lvm/README.md

 * mailto:mkent@magoazul.com

 ## DESCRIPTION:
-This is a fork of the ruby-lvm gem found at git://rubyforge.org/ruby-lvm.git.
+This is a fork of the `ruby-lvm` gem found at `git://rubyforge.org/ruby-lvm.git`.
-The primary difference from upstream is that it depends on di-ruby-lvm-attributes instead of ruby-lvm-attributes.
+The primary difference from upstream is that it depends on `di-ruby-lvm-attributes` instead of `ruby-lvm-attributes`.
 This adds support for lvm version 2.02.66(2).